Section 144 – Bharatiya Nagarik Suraksha Sanhita(BNSS) – Order For Maintenance Of Wives, Children And Parents.

 • The Magistrate can order interim maintenance during the pendency of the proceedings.

-• The Magistrate can consider the husband’s offer to maintain his wife on the condition of her living with him, but may still order maintenance if there are just grounds for refusal.
+• The Magistrate can consider the husband’s offer to maintain his wife on the condition of her living with him.
+He may still order maintenance if there are just grounds for refusal.

-• A wife is not entitled to maintenance if she is living in adultery, refuses to live with her husband without sufficient reason, or they are living separately by mutual consent.
+• A wife is not entitled to maintenance if she is living in adultery.
+This can also be if she refuses to live with her husband without sufficient reason.
+It can also be reasons for when they are living separately by mutual consent.

-• The Magistrate can cancel the order if the wife is living in adultery, refuses to live with her husband without sufficient reason, or they are living separately by mutual consent.
+• The Magistrate can cancel the order if the wife is living in adultery.
+It can be also if she refuses to live with her husband without sufficient reason.
+Order can also be cancelled if they are living separately by mutual consent.

 3. Illustration

-Imagine a situation where a husband has sufficient income but refuses to provide financial support to his wife who is unable to work due to a disability.
+Imagine a situation where a husband has sufficient income.
+But, he refuses to provide financial support to his wife who is unable to work due to a disability.
 The wife can file an application under this section to seek maintenance from her husband.
 The Magistrate would hear the case, assess the husband’s means, and determine a suitable monthly allowance for the wife.

 Q: Who can file an application under this section?